Falls on the Same Level Safety Talk

 Regular Times For Safety Checks Daily

-Have safety check periods throughout the workday.
+Have regular safety inspections throughout the workday.
 Have a team leader or supervisor designate regular times of the day where work stops for a few minutes and the focus for everyone on site is to check and correct all possible safety issues.
 It is human nature to focus on the task at hand and “make it happen”, particularly in construction and industrial fields.
 Taking a mental break to shift the focus on safer surroundings decreases the incidences of trips and slips.

 Trip and Slip Fall Safety With Best Lighting